Implementing Personalization Using Optimizely on Your Website

 - Open the .env file and enter your stack credentials, content type UID, the Optimizely SDK key, and the experiment/feature key.
-By default, the system supports the US region.
-If you want to add support for the Europe region, replace the value of the US region to Europe in the .env file.
+By default, the system supports the North America region.
+If you want to add support for the Europe region, Azure North America, or Azure Europe region, replace the value of the NA region to Europe (eu), Azure North America (azure-na), or Azure Europe (azure-eu) respectively in the .env file.

 - Now open your command prompt, and move inside the project root directory.
 Then, install the required dependencies by running the following command:

 - Open the browser and hit the localhost at port 3000, you'll see banner image variations based on the userID retrieved from the cookie.